htrajan/ht-drawsteel/Bestiary/Demon Chorogaunt.md

 **Soulsight**

-Each creature within 2 squares of the chorogaunt can’t be hidden from them.
+Each creature within 2 of the chorogaunt can’t be hidden from them.